IriDark/Valoria/README.md

 Blaze reap — a Pickaxe and, a strong weapon *KABOOM*

 Spears — Long ranged weapons

-Scythes — Strong weapons has a circle attack abillity
+Scythes — Strong weapons has a circle attack abillity Infernal Sword — When damaging mobs have a small chance of charging the Infernal Eruption ability

 And more!